jesee-kuya/groupie-tracker/README.md

 - Data Visualization: Utilizes various data visualization techniques (e.g.tables) to present information in a clear and intuitive manner.
 User interface elements can be customized based on your preferences.
 - Client-Server Interaction: Implements a client-server communication mechanism for specific features you choose to develop.
 This might involve requesting additional information from the server based on user actions or other events.

+## Technical Considerations

+- Backend Language: this project uses go programming language for the backened.

+- Frontend Technologies: this project uses HTML and CSS for building the user interface and handling user interactions.

 ## Project Setup

 To access the web page clone the repository using the link below;